 Collecting Intelligence Through Engagement

 Our conversation with this ransomware actor took place over the course of five days.
 Because we were able to engage with him, we were better able to understand his motivations and tactics.

 Curious about our additional conversations with this threat actor?
-Register for our webinar Deconstructing the Ransomware Landscape: Conversation with a Real Threat Actor on September 8th for full details.
+View our webinar on Deconstructing the Ransomware Landscape: Conversation with a Real Threat Actor.

 See the Abnormal Solution to the Email Security Problem